Funding for Nursing Students 2020/2021

 The Scottish Government has introduced the Nursing and Midwifery Discretionary Fund.

-As with the Student Assistance Fund all household income and expenditure will be assessed.
+As with the UHI Nursing Assistance Fund all household income and expenditure will be assessed.

 Students must normally be in receipt of a bursary in order to qualify for an award from this fund.

-The standard maximum award is £500 with discretion for the adviser to add on up to £500 depending on circumstances.
+The standard maximum award is £500 with discretion for the Student Support Officer to add on up to £500 depending on circumstances.

-There is a single application form for both funds: Nursing Funding Application Form 20-21
+There is a single application form for both funds: Application Form

 Completed application forms, along with copies of all the relevant information as indicated on the form, should be returned to: